7 Life-Saving Holiday Rules for People with Allergies

 A Christmas tree is essentially a decorative allergen; it carries pollen and emits fragrances that some people may be hypersensitive to.
 According to Bradley Chipps, MD, president of the American College of Allergy, Asthma and Immunology (ACAAI), you should always take the time to rinse off your tree before bringing it into your home if you have allergies, because live trees may have pollen or mold spores on them and the sap can cause a skin allergy.
 Fake trees, too, need to be dusted and cleaned of any mold.
 Find out the secrets your Christmas tree would like you to know.

 Button up your overcoat

 You don’t have to stay sidelined during sledding, skating, and other outdoor fun, but there are precautions you have to take.
 “If you have asthma, very cold, dry air might trigger your symptoms,” shares Dr. Chipps.
 “If you’re spending time outside, cover your mouth and nose with a scarf or face mask—especially if you’ll be exercising.”
 Drastic weather fluctuations can also trigger allergic reactions, so try to keep the going-in-and-out to a minimum.
-(Here’s exactly how to layer clothes to stay warm this winter).
+(Here’s how to trick yourself into feeling warm this winter.)